It Starts With You

 - Give your friends a heads up and do not allow them to leave unprofessional comments.
 As your Mom always said-you're guilty by association.

 - Do not tweet, post or comment on other people's work behaviors, or bash current/previous employers.

 LinkedIn is the Facebook of the professional world.
 Start a profile and get connected.
 This is where you would like future employers to see you first!
-If you do not know where to start see Estella Anderson in the Career Development office, GBB 257.
+If you do not know where to start see Estella Anderson in the Student Success Center, GBB L35.